terigenbuaa/sheep_vision/README.md

 ## News

+- `2025/07/23`: We release three new checkpoints for RF-DETR: Nano, Small, and Medium.
 - `2025/03/20`: We release RF-DETR real-time object detection model. **Code and checkpoint for RF-DETR-large and RF-DETR-base are available.**
 - `2025/04/03`: We release early stopping, gradient checkpointing, metrics saving, training resume, TensorBoard and W&B logging support.
 - `2025/05/16`: We release an 'optimize_for_inference' method which speeds up native PyTorch by up to 2x, depending on platform.